ic3w0lf22/Roblox-Account-Manager/README.md

 You are welcome to edit the code and create pull requests if it'll benefit this project.

+Report bugs to the issues section or direct message me via discord @ ic3#0001

 # TO DO
 - [ ] Add privateServerLinkCode to the VIP server functionality
 - [ ] Fix rbx-join not working with hide usernames on